littensy/reflex/docs/docs/guides/organizing-producers.md

 ## Defining a root producer

 The root producer file is where you'll combine all of your slices into a single producer.
-This file is the entry point for accessing your game's state, and also exports some utility types to help us later.
+This file is the entry point for managing your game's state, and also exports some utility types to help us later.
 You can combine your slices with [`combineProducers`](../reference/reflex/combine-producers):

 <Tabs groupId="languages">
 <TabItem value="TypeScript" default>